-- Termination and restoration efforts regarding federally recognized Indian Tribes - Concerns about the impacts on non-federally recognized Tribes - Questions on if the measure will impact all lands owned by Tribes or just federal reservation systems
+- Termination and restoration efforts regarding federally recognized Indian Tribes - Concerns about the impacts on non-federally recognized Tribes - Questions on whether the measure will impact all lands owned by Tribes

 EFFECT OF AMENDMENT:

 No amendment.

 BACKGROUND:

 Public Law 280 was enacted by Congress in 1953 and mandated, without Tribal consultation or consent, that six states, including Oregon (with the exception of the Warm Springs Indian Reservation), exercise authority over specific criminal and civil matters within Indian country.